MicahHiggins/tutorial-game/README.md

 		Adjusted Lighting
 		Changed font color
 		Trying to get mob path and power up paths to move down with the camera but it's not working

+	Session 2 ~1.75 hours
+		Replaced tutorial enemies with fish
+		Adjusted mob spawing so that it looks like the fish are swimming away from sharks Mobs spawn location is based on player location instead of path since I couldn't move the path with the camera Lengthened background art